 This is a staple piece in my routine, and it also comes in other varieties – which means there has got to be one suitable for you!

 On to the next step!
-After washing, I apply Vitamin C serum to my damp face.
+After washing, I will sometimes apply hyaluronic acid (HA) to my damp face.
 It absorbs better this way!
-Vitamin C serum is a great option for lots of different skin types.
-It brightens and helps fine lines, as well as turns over the skin.
-It does everything you need it to for clear and glowing skin.
-Dermatologists say it is okay to use during pregnancy too.
+HA is a great option for lots of different skin types.
+It helps keep skin plump and hydrated, as well as combats acne.
+I will use this since I am using tretinoin and can use all the extra moisture I can get in my skin.

 I have to finish with something on my lips as my lips get so dry overnight.